all-laugh/AudioRecorder-TextToSpeech-SwiftUI/README.md

 - Change the pitch and reverb dry/wet of normal recordings in real-time during playback
 - View and play recorded file in a separate tab
 - Delete recorded files
+- Handle audio route changes or app state changes accordingly using AVAudioSession and notification observers

 interface